mbeldar/HackerEarth-Challenge/README.md

 0 2 R

-1) will move 0th char to Left
+1) 0 0 L will move 0th char to Left
-2) 2 2 Will move 2nd char to left eg. 'b' will become 'a'
+2) 2 2 R Will move 2nd char to left eg. 'b' will become 'a'
-3) 0 to 2 chars will move to Right
+3) 0 2 R will move 0 through 2 to Right

 'abc' will become 'acc'